ubaimutl/Rorilo/README.md

 - accessibility and UX improvements

 Please keep integrations modular and normalize discovered jobs through Rorilo's existing job-source interfaces.

+## Getting the best results

+Rorilo's results depend heavily on the AI provider you choose and the profile you set up.
+Spend a few minutes adding a clear CV, target roles, skills, locations, salary expectations, writing style, and notes.
+Better profile data produces better matches and better drafts.

+**Recommended model: `gpt-5.4-mini`.** In testing, it has produced the most reliable results for Rorilo's mix of job analysis, structured matching, cover-letter generation, and recruiter emails.
+Other OpenAI-compatible models can be used, but results may vary significantly.

+Smaller local or very cheap models can work, but they may return weaker matches, invalid structured output, or less polished application material.

 ## Current limitations